Student Data Privacy Statement

 When we process your data, we will have already carefully assessed the lawful justification for doing so, the parameters in which the data is processed, the length of time the data is held for, the secure storage of your data and undertaken impact assessments to ensure your rights are delivered.

-The Students’ Guild operates a Data Protection and Information Security Policy which is supported by a practical handbook for our employees, permanent and casual.
-All employees and casual staff handling data are required to undertake general data protection training and third parties handling data are required to provide a contract which meets the requirements of the Information Commissioner's Office.
+The Students’ Guild operates a Data Protection and Information Security Policy which is supported by a practical handbook for our employees and volunteers.
+All employees and volunteers handling data are required to undertake general data protection training and third parties handling data are required to provide a contract which meets the requirements of the Information Commissioner's Office.

 The Students’ Guild does not store any sensitive card data on our systems during or following online transactions.
-The Guild utilises payment processor Payware Ocius Sentinel and ecommerce Sagepay to handle these matters.
-All our trading outlets are PCI compliant.
-Please refer to our Data Protection Policy for more information.
+The Guild utilises payment processors which are PCI compliant P2Pe devices and ecommerce Sagepay to handle these matters.

 Your right to know what data we hold about you, make changes or ask us to stop using your data